malminhas/trains/CommandLineScripts.md

 ```

 ## [trainsClient.js](javascript/trainsClient.js)
 `node.js` version built using promise flow where code is daisy-chained in consecutive `.then()` method calls on promises and a `payload` object progressively added to along the way.
 This allows a faster response than in the Python case where all the calls are made in serial.
 However, the responses aren't currently time-ordered.
 It's possible to improve the promise flow so that all output is deferred to the end when `payload` has completed and can be sorted.
-That is tackled in the async-await version of the code:
+That is tackled in the async-await version of the code covered next:
 ```
 $ node trainsClient.js -h
 trainsClient.js